mh182/bats-mock/README.md

 the `n`-th time.
 If no `n` is specified then assuming the last call.

 It requires the mock to be called at least once.

+### `mock_bin_dir`

+mock_bin_dir [cmd...]

+Creates a directory containing the most basic commands found on a system and outputs its path.
+The commands are symbolic links to the system provided programs.
+A list of space separated commands may be provided to define a more strict set of commands.
+`mock_create <command>` puts the mocked command in the same directory as provided with `mock_bin_dir`.

 ## Contributing